Free Fire Safety Math Game

 To play the game, students roll the dot cube and count to identify the number they rolled.
 They use a game piece to cover the number on the game board.

-If the player already has a game piece on that number they can add another game piece to “lock” their position (like a “king” in checkers).
+If the player already has a game piece on that number, they can add another game piece to “lock” in their position (like a “king” in checkers).
 Players can not bump off a locked game piece.

 The first player to use all of their cubes is the winner.

-Numbers to 12:
+Numbers to 12